 BOARD STRUCTURE AND OVERSIGHT RESPONSIBILITIES

-The board, through the Compensation Committee, also oversees our executive compensation program, including compensation based on key performance indicators tied to finances, operations, safety, and diversity, equity and inclusion.
+The Board, through the Compensation Committee, also oversees our executive compensation program, including compensation based on Key Performance Indicators (KPIs) tied to finances, operations, safety and diversity, equity and inclusion.
 Information on that program can be found in our Proxy Statement.

-The board adheres to the requirements of FirstEnergy's Code of Conduct and abides by our Corporate Governance Policies, which—together with the board committee charters—serve as a framework for meeting its duties and responsibilities with respect to the governance of the company.
-This framework also addresses organizational changes to the board should they occur in the future.
+The Board adheres to the requirements of FirstEnergy’s Code of Conduct, The Power of Integrity, and abides by our Corporate Governance Policies, which – together with the Board committee charters – serve as a framework for meeting its duties and responsibilities with respect to the governance of the company.
+This framework also addresses organizational changes to the Board should they occur in the future.

 BOARD AND